Pattern-Projects/blender-ucd-project/README.md

     - This [Google Developers](https://developers.google.com/web/fundamentals/native-hardware/fullscreen/#fake_it_auto-hide_the_address_bar) page describes solutions to this issue
     - These solutions are either hacky or outside of the current scope of the project
     - They may be revisited at a later date
-2. Irregular image error on firefox.
+2. Irregularly occuring image error on firefox.
     - [Image corrupt or truncated.]
+    - Does not appear on every refresh.
     - This [StackOverflow link](https://stackoverflow.com/questions/32459621/how-to-handle-image-corrupt-or-truncated-in-firefox) refers to JQuery as the source of the issue
     - Bootstrap jquey links added to the bottom of the pages are the likely culprit
     - Further investigation required
 3. There is what looks like a [single pixel gap](documentation/gap.png) to the right of the page
     - It can be detected by increasing the page zoom and looking at the footer
-    - It appears this gap is found on many website including [blender.org](https://www.blender.org/) and [getbootstrap.com](https://getbootstrap.com/)
+    - It appears this gap is found on many websites including [blender.org](https://www.blender.org/) and [getbootstrap.com](https://getbootstrap.com/)
     - If it is a bug at all it is outside the scope to the project to solve it

 ### Bug Fixes